 - Tissue expansion: A very small fraction of individuals use the expanders.

 - Skin grafts: They are not commonly utilized for face reconstruction.

 Who Can Benefit from It?

-Any person who has undergone or plans to undergo Mohs surgery and wishes to improve skin damage visibility may benefit from post-Mohs restoration surgery.
+Any person who has undergone or plans to undergo this treatment and wishes to improve skin damage visibility may benefit from post-Mohs restoration.
 Healthy people who do not smoke are usually good candidates.